DanielArmindo/VCard-Platform/README.md

 - Node Server - **:8080**

 When changing the laravel url, don't forget to modify the **VITE_API_DOMAIN** variable in the vue app's **.env.development** file.

+**Caution** - To log-in into web application you need to go to the database and get an username from view_table and the password for anyone is 123